ANDY UTADA, BS IN PHYSICS, MINOR IN JAPANESE, 1999:

 After graduating from Emory in 2015, I went on to spend a year in Iwamizawa, Hokkaido teaching elementary and junior high school students English as a part of the JET Programme.
 Currently, I am working at the Mitsubishi Aircraft Corporation as a Translator/Bilingual Administrative Assistant, and my hope is to pursue further studies and one day become involved in the localization of Japanese media/literature.

 SAMANTHA CHEN, BA IN INTERNATIONAL STUDIES AND JAPANESE, 2016:I graduated from Emory in Spring 2016, where I majored in International Studies and Japanese Studies.
 I am grateful to all of my Japanese professors who supported me throughout my time at Emory, specifically Dr. Bullock, Professor Crowley, and Professor Takeda.
 These professors were wonderful in encouraging me in this major.
 Studying abroad in Japan really cemented my admiration for Japan, and made me love my majors even more - International Studies is a good major for seeing the big picture in the world, while Japanese allowed me to study a specific area and focus in on their issues, their culture, and their language.
 In my senior year, I wrote a thesis on Japanese minority rights, where I analyzed the Japanese perceptions of their own minorities through the lens of a Japanese human rights museum.
 My background in international relations inspired me to combine the two for this thesis, as I discovered a passion for human rights in my junior year.
 Because of this, I applied for and was accepted to an internship program in New York where, through the Bard Globalization and International Affairs (BGIA) program, I interned at the Institute of International Humanitarian Affairs.
 This experience was very educational and inspiring, as it made me decide to look for nonprofit work.
+I worked as an AmeriCorps at the Oklahoma Center For Nonprofits for two years.
+I began graduate studies at The Fletcher School of Law and Diplomacy, where I will be studying International Negotiation & Conflict Resolution and Humanitarian Studies.
+After graduation, I intend on pursuing international nonprofit work in the future, with an emphasis on East Asia.

 EMORY GRADUATES PARTICIPATE IN JET PROGRAM